-Please select the following link to proceed to the Aviation Statistics Report
+Please select the following link to proceed to the Aviation Occurrence Statistics 2008–2017

 The ATSB maintains its own database, the Safety Investigation Information Management System (SIIMS), in which all reported occurrences are logged, assessed, classified and recorded.
 The information contained within SIIMS is dynamic and subject to change based on additional and/or updated data.